 When you add in solar inverters, batteries, and wiring, these problems only become more pronounced.
 This explains why massive PV farms require constant solar panel maintenance as individual components malfunction.
 In fact, risk assessment firm, Wood Mackenzie, estimates that unplanned solar plant repairs could double from $4.5 billion in 2019 to more than $9 billion by 2024.

 But even as a homeowner or business with far fewer panels installed, maintenance is an unavoidable part of “going solar.”

 Solar maintenance is a broad term that covers the full range of inspections, repairs, upgrades, and cleaning that PV panels require whenever performance-related issues occur.

-However, this servicing isn’t limited to “fixing” problems as they crop up.
-Scheduled and preventative solar panel maintenance can help extend the useful lifetime of your system, with many panels lasting much longer than their rated warranties.
+Servicing isn’t limited to “fixing” problems as they arise.
+Scheduled and preventive solar panel maintenance can help extend the useful lifetime of your system, with many panels lasting much longer than their rated warranties.

 What Is the Standard Warranty for Solar Panels?